yortus/require-self/README.md

 # Usage

 1. Add `require-self` as a devDependency to your module.
-2. Call the `require-self` bin command in your module's `prepublish` npm script.
+2. Call the `require-self` bin command in your module's `prepare` npm script.
+3. Run `npm install`, which will install deps and then run the `prepare` script. (*NOTE:* if you are using npm v3 or lower, you'll have to run the `prepare` script manually, via `npm run prepare`)

 The `package.json` for your `foobar` module will end up something like this:
 ```